When

 Pet Tips for Hot Weather

-- Ensure your pet has plenty of access to shade if outdoors
+- Ensure your pet has plenty of access to shade – both indoors and outdoors

 - Make sure there is plenty of fresh water available for your pet

-- Take your pet for a walk very early morning or very late evening when the sun has gone down in cooler temperatures
+- Take your pet for a walk very early morning or very late evening when the temperature is cooler

-- Make sure the pavement/ground surface you’re walking your dog on is not too hot for your pet – don’t forget they don’t wear shoes!
+- Make sure the surface you’re walking your dog on is not too hot for them – they don’t wear shoes!

-- Do play with your pet indoors and use interactive toys to keep them mentally stimulated
+- Do engage with your pet indoors and use interactive toys to keep them mentally stimulated

 - Consider one of the frozen recipes here